bassrehab/bassrehab.github.io/_posts/2025-10-11-building-safer-ai-industry-response-practical-solutions.md

 **We're building the future one uncertain step at a time.**

 The observer effect in AI is here to stay.
-Our response to this challenge—characterized by collaboration, transparency, and methodological rigor—will determine whether advanced AI systems can be deployed safely and beneficially.
+Our response to this challenge-characterized by collaboration, transparency, and methodological rigor-will determine whether advanced AI systems can be deployed safely and beneficially.

 The meta-cognitive era has begun.
 The work continues.